+In recent years, research on legged locomotion has made significant progress, largely driven by advancements in simulation-based policy learning through deep reinforcement learning.
+Earlier works in the field primarily focused on blind locomotion strategies, aiming to ensure reliable sim-to-real transfer by minimizing actuator model discrepancies~\cite{hwangbo2019learning} and incorporating adaptation mechanisms to handle environmental variations~\cite{lee2020learning,kumar2021rma,ji2022concurrent,nahrendra2023dreamwaq}.
+These approaches relied predominantly on proprioceptive inputs to control the robot's movement.
+However, due to their limited perceptual capabilities, these methods often struggle in more complex dynamic environments.

-Recent studies aimed to investigate the use of exteroception such as raw egocentric depth vision for locomotion~\cite{yang2022learning,imai2022vision,agarwal2022legged,yang2023neural,cheng2023parkour} that mimics the locomotion ability of animals.
-However, elevation map--based approaches~\cite{miki2022learning,gangapurwala2022rloc,hoeller2023anymal} still proven to be superior, particularly in situations where depth vision is unreliable due to the limited field of view (FoV).
-In addition to exteroception, memory--based architectures such as long short--term memory (LSTM) and gated recurrent unit (GRU) have become one of the primary component for the success of recent perceptive locomotion controllers~\cite{miki2022learning,margolis2022rapid,ji2022concurrent,choi2023learning}.
-However, training a recurrent network model often suffers from vanishing gradients due to the backpropagation through time (BPTT) mechanism~\cite{werbos1990backpropagation}.
-As a workaround, variants of the convolutional neural network (CNN) architecture were leveraged to handle sequential data~\cite{lee2020learning,kumar2021rma}.
-However, CNNs are prone to inductive bias, which assumes that neighboring data are more likely to be related than others.
-This inductive bias hinders a neural network from freely learning the positional relationship between features in unstructured time-series data.
-More recently, attention-based sequence models, such as transformers~\cite{melo2022transformers}, have demonstrated their potential as viable alternatives to constructing memories in locomotion tasks~\cite{yang2022learning}.
+To address these limitations, exteroceptive perception has been incorporated into the locomotion pipeline to enable policies that are not only stable but also aware of the surrounding terrain geometry, particularly near the robot’s legs~\cite{miki2022learning,gangapurwala2022rloc,agarwal2022legged,loquercio2023learning}.
+Recent studies have utilized raw egocentric depth vision for locomotion~\cite{yang2022learning,imai2022vision,agarwal2022legged,yang2023neural,cheng2023parkour}to mimic the locomotion abilities of animals.
+However, elevation map–based approaches~\cite{miki2022learning,gangapurwala2022rloc,hoeller2023anymal} have proven to be superior, particularly in situations where depth vision is unreliable due to limited field of view~(FoV).

+In addition to exteroception, memory-based architectures such as long short-term memory (LSTM) and gated recurrent units (GRU) have become primary components in the success of recent perceptive locomotion controllers~\cite{miki2022learning,margolis2022rapid,ji2022concurrent,choi2023learning} to mitigate partial observability.
+However, training recurrent network models often suffers from vanishing gradients due to the backpropagation through time (BPTT) mechanism~\cite{werbos1990backpropagation}.
+As a workaround, variants of convolutional neural network (CNN) architectures have been used as a viable option to handle sequential data~\cite{lee2020learning,kumar2021rma}.
+However, CNNs are prone to inductive bias, which assumes that neighboring data points are more likely to be related than others.
+This inductive bias hinders a neural network’s ability to freely learn the positional relationships between features in unstructured time-series data.
+More recently, attention-based sequence models, such as transformers~\cite{vaswani2017attention,melo2022transformers}, have shown potential as viable alternatives for constructing memory in locomotion tasks~\cite{yang2022learning}.